coderbyheart/coderbyheart.com/content/Talks.md

 ![Me speaking at AdaCon 2025](https://photos.coderbyheart.com/photo/20241008T082310-3ec5e83b)

+## Draft: TDD in a post-code era

+When in a few years all of our source code is produced by LLMs, knowing foundational testing principles will become critical to ensure that we keep delivering high-quality software.
+In this talk I will given an overview of the testing principles that have existed for decades and will keep serving us in the future.
+Additionally, I will look at how these principles, augmented with the power of LLMs, can further be improved.

 ## Draft: end-to-end testing a Stripe integration with AWS Textract (Lightning Talk)

 How I use [AWS Textract](https://aws.amazon.com/textract/) to automate compliant